dbursem/simple_clock/README.md

 You can set the time using a serial connection, or you can optionally use 2 pushbuttons to set the time for a standalone situation.

 This program uses the FrequencyTimer2 library to multiplex the display.
 It uses the Adafruit RTCLib to keep track of time without using a real time clock.
-The millis() rollover is catched so the clock will keep running indefinitely.
-I added experimental drift correction.
-This is (just like the rollover catch) not very scientific, but (hopefully) good enough for your average bedside table alarm clock.
+Formerly this script had some driftcorrection and timer overflow recovery in it.
+It never worked very well so I gave up and added an RTC module a long time ago, just like any sane person would do.
+I just cleaned up the code a bit since.

 ![image of assembled clock](https://cloud.githubusercontent.com/assets/5601853/12264188/40d789d8-b935-11e5-9a99-9ecfd0f05aa7.jpg)